opendocsg/slw-judgments-backfill/2004_SGHC_119/report.md

 36     Further, I also observed that the district judge found that there were discrepancies between Hu’s and SI Tan’s testimonies, but held that these discrepancies were minor.
 The district judge explained that it was not clear that both Hu and SI Tan were referring to the same incident in their respective testimonies.
 The district judge also observed that the incidents were not exclusive, in that Hu could have picked out seven cards at a shop, and could also have provided descriptions of 14 cards.
 I agreed with the district judge’s observations.
 Ultimately, the gist of the evidence was that Hu was able to pick out or provide descriptions of all the cards, despite the minor discrepancies between Hu’s and SI Tan’s testimonies.

 37     At this juncture, I noted that in most criminal trials, there would occur minor discrepancies between the testimonies of two witnesses.
 One cannot expect perfectly compatible testimonies.
 Such expectations would negate the fact that between each witness there lay differences in perception, retention and recollection of events.
 These are factors that must be taken into account when a court is faced with discrepant testimonies.
-In this respect, I recollected my holdings in _Ng Kwee Leong v PP_ [1998] 3 SLR 942 and _Sundara Moorthy Lankatharan v PP_ [1997] 3 SLR 464.
+In this respect, I recollected my holdings in _Ng Kwee Leong v PP_ <span class="citation">[1998] 3 SLR 942</span> and _Sundara Moorthy Lankatharan v PP_ <span class="citation">[1997] 3 SLR 464</span>.
 The discrepancies in this case were minor and inconsequential.

 **_Whether the district judge erred in rejecting the appellant’s evidence_**